 A managed dedicated server, however, means that the host will ensure all the technicalities of keeping servers up-to-date and running smoothly are done.
 If the server goes down, the hosting company will get it back online for you.

 If you are technically savvy with servers, an unmanaged server is likely the right choice.
-But if you are lacking in technical skills required for the server, but still need the unlimited aspects available with having your site (or sites) on their own dedicated server, a managed server is the right choice.
+But if you lack the technical skills required for the server but still need the unlimited aspects available with having your site (or sites) on their own dedicated server, a managed server is the right choice.

-Many hosts will allow you to later switch from a managed plan to an unmanaged plan as you aquire the neccessary skills.
-Likewise, some will allow you to switch from unmanaged to managed if you find you have gotten in over your head on the server upkeep, maintenance and technical requirements to keep it running smoothly.
+Many hosts will allow you to later switch from a managed plan to an unmanaged plan as you acquire the necessary skills.
+Likewise, some will allow you to switch from unmanaged to managed if you find you have gotten in over your head on the server upkeep, maintenance, and technical requirements to keep it running smoothly.

 A managed hosting service offers the support and expertise to maintain your server and to perform routine maintenance without your involvement.
 This can be a viable alternative to hiring your own staff to maintain your servers.

 The drawback of managed hosting is that it can be a lot more expensive than unmanaged hosting.
 Whether the price is justified depends on the complexity of your website and whether you already have people who can look after the server operations.
 Unmanaged hosting.

 Unmanaged hosting, despite its name, does not really leave you entirely to your own devices.
 Most hosting companies offer a certain level of support for all their dedicated hosting packages.
 This support includes hardware maintenance with extra technical support available if you need help with configuration or software installation.